Mudcats Swept in Doubleheader

 Carolina Mudcats News Release

-FREDERICKSBURG, V.A. - The Fredericksburg Nationals got a pair of great pitching performances and did enough offensively as they swept a doubleheader from the Carolina Mudcats 1-0 and 2-0 on Thursday night at Virginia Credit Union Stadium.
+FREDERICKSBURG, V.A. - The Fredericksburg Nationals swept the Carolina Mudcats 5-2 and 5-0 on Saturday night at Virginia Credit Union Stadium.

 In game one: